airbus/ED247_LIBRARY/README.md

     -   Microsoft Visual Studio C++ 2017 (32/64 bits)
     -   Microsoft Visual Studio C++ 2015 (32/64 bits)

-## Dependencies
+# Dependencies

 The repository contains links to automatically build Libxml2 library from its official repository.
 Moreover, when tests are enabled, Google Test is also automatically built from its repository.

 **CAUTION**: As the source code support C/C++ 11, please make sure you clone the Google Test release `release-1.8.1`, as backward compatibility with C/C++ 11 has been dropped in the next release.

-Recommended tools & libraries and associated releases:
+Recommended libraries and associated releases:

 |   Library    |         Purpose         | Release |
 | :----------: | :---------------------: | :-----: |